Limebee/HoneyDew/README.md

 Tech Used: Javascript, CSS, Node.js, MongoDB, EJS

-This app is built with a node.js backend with mongodb as the database.
-I used passport for the autentication.
+This a CRUD app built with a node.js backend with mongodb as the database.
+I organized this project using MVC architecture.
 I used EJS as the templating language for this project.
-I used a mixure of vanilla css and Tailwind for this project.
-This project uses an api to retrive data for the menu index.
+I used a mixture of vanilla css and Tailwind for this project.
+This project uses an api to retrieve data for the menu index.
 The api is called using javascript.

 # Optimizations
 I would add feature that would allow each order to have multiple different drinks.